franchsli/whatsapp_clone_django/README.md

       2. scroll_to_botom executes.
       3. The high resolution images load, 'lengthening' the space used by the messages, giving the effect that it has not been completely scrolled.
+      4. To fix this you can change the image format to an optimized one.

     - I think is because the readmore height isn't kept in count when scrolling.